-- Our Strata Our Choice: Residential strata communities must have the right to decide whether or not to permit STL.
-This requires that STL is prohibited unless it is expressly permitted by the Owners Corporation with a 75% of the vote in favour. - Reduction in day cap to 60: In Sydney, STL must be restricted to primary homes and the day cap for Un-hosted STL capped at 60 days or less.
-This will prevent the eviction of tenants and reduce impacts on residents. - General Register: It is essential that all premises used for Hosted or Un-hosted STL be registered and that platform business have an obligation not to list unregistered properties.
-This will prevent the illegal listing of thousands of apartments, ensure Local Councils can enforce a day cap, fire safety and public health standards are enforced and income, land and capital gains tax is paid. - No to Exempt Development: Local Councils must retain the power to apply residential zoning restrictions or development conditions to protect residential neighbourhoods including strata communities.
-Local Councils outside of Sydney should be free to set their own lower day cap on Un-hosted STL.
+- Opt In: Residential strata communities must have the right to decide whether or not to permit STL.
+This requires that STL is prohibited unless it is expressly permitted by the Owners Corporation via a By-law requiring 75% of the vote. - Reduction in day cap to 60: In Sydney, STL must be restricted to primary homes and the day cap for Un-hosted STL should be capped at 60 days or less.
+This will prevent the eviction of tenants.
+It will help to reduce impacts on permanent residents and the communities they live in. - General Register: It is essential that all premises used for Hosted or Un-hosted STL be registered.
+This will prevent the illegal listing of thousands of apartments, ensure Local Councils can enforce a day cap, that fire safety and public health standards are enforced and income, land and capital gains tax is collected. - No to Exempt Development: Local Councils must retain the power to apply residential zoning restrictions and development conditions to protect residential neighbourhoods.
+Local Councils outside of Sydney should be free to set their own cap on Un-hosted STL.